TLE-Creator/VSCode-Cpp-GCC-Configurator/README.md

 - Before use, check configuration files (.json, .bat) to ensure VS Code points to the correct compiler and workspace.

 - If you don't want to carry many files, keep only built.bat and built_vscode.bat; running built_vscode.bat will automatically generate tasks.json, launch.json and other files required for running and debugging.
+Precautions, Before use, modify the paths of each compiler in the.json file!

 ## 2. Running